-If you or a loved one were in a car accident, contact our experienced team at Oronoz & Ericsson Injury Lawyers.
+If you or a loved one were in a car accident, contact our experienced team at Oronoz & Ericsson, LLC.
 We will investigate the situation, determine what happened, and then help you get the maximum amount of money possible.
 Call us today at (702) 878-2889 or use our online contact form.

 What Kind of Compensation Can I Get After a Crash?

 You can get several types of compensation after a car crash.
 Compensation is money that makes up for your losses or money that you have spent.
 That includes:

 - Past and future medical expenses

 - Loss of earning capacity

 - Pain and suffering

 However, there is a type of recovery that you can get that is not meant to compensate you – punitive damages.
 Punitive damages are intended to punish the wrongdoer for their bad behavior.

 Punitive damages are difficult to get because you typically must prove gross negligence or intentional conduct.
 Aggressive driving cases will often qualify for punitive damages because the at-fault driver acted intentionally.